-Common Causes of Dizziness
+Common Causes and Effects of Dizziness

 In addition to the sensation of dizziness, symptoms may include a headache, nausea, sensitivity to bright light, blurred vision, ringing in the ears, ear pain, facial numbness, eye pain, motion sickness, confused thinking, fainting, and clumsiness.

-Dizziness can also be a symptom of a more serious medical problem, such as high or low blood pressure, heart problems, stroke, tumor, medication side effect or metabolic disorders.
+Dizziness can also be a symptom of a more serious medical problem, such as high or low blood pressure, heart problems, stroke, tumor, medication side effects, or metabolic disorders.
 Therefore you should always seek medical attention if you experience ongoing or repetitive dizziness.

 An acoustic neuroma is a benign growth on the nerve that connects the inner ear to the brain.